 With a back drop of spectacular mountain views, this is a working farm that the Rappahannock River flows directly through.
-For several years Marriott Ranch has volunteered to protect the water resources on their property and improve the health of their cattle through conservation best management practices which provides and excellent opportunity to showcase conservation.
+For over a decade Marriott Ranch has enrolled in voluntary conservation programs to protect the water resources on their property and improve the health of their cattle through conservation best management practices which provides and excellent opportunity to showcase conservation.

-In the morning at 9:00am, we will be working with volunteers to plant trees and other vegetation in a riparian buffer along a stretch of a Rappahannock River tributary called Fiery Run.
+Help plant trees, install a pollinator habitat or wildlife habitat structures.
+Volunteers will help plant trees and other vegetation in a riparian buffer along Fiery Run, a tributary of the Rappahannock River.
 This conservation best management practice will provide wildlife habitat, decrease erosion and sedimentation, and help improve water quality.
-All attendees who join us for the restoration project are invited to join us for the celebration free or charge.
+After working on projects, all volunteers are invited to join the afternoon celebration free of charge.
 Registration is required.

-At 1:00pm the event will begin and we will be at the Marrtiott Pavilion with a wide range of food, drink, and activities.
+At the Marriott Pavilion, food will be served along with music and activities.
 Children under 14 welcome at no charge.

-We will have Rappahannock River oysters from the Oyster Company of Virginia, catered barbeque from Marriott Ranch, local wines and beers from the piedmont region, live music, hay ride tours of the property and conservation practices, fish shocking demonstrations from Virginia Department of Game and Inland Fisheries (DGIF), and more!
+We will have Rappahannock River oysters from the Oyster Company of Virginia, catered barbecue from Marriott Ranch, local wines and beers from the Piedmont region, live music, hay ride tours of the property and conservation practices, fish shocking demonstrations from Virginia Department of Game and Inland Fisheries (DGIF), and more!